sahildshah1/minimal-mistakes/_posts/2018-09-14-wikiQuest.md

 ---
 published: true
-title: "Getting started with Northwestern's computing cluster"
+title: "Getting started with NU's computing cluster"
 ---

 Here are the notes I took when I was getting started with Northwestern's high